Updated March 18, 2023

 Advantages and Disadvantages

-1. A decision tree is simple to understand and once it is understood, we can construct it.
+- A decision tree is simple to understand, and once it is understood, we can construct it.

-1. Instability – Only if the information is precise and accurate, the decision tree will deliver promising results.
+- Instability: Only if the information is precise and accurate, the decision tree will deliver promising results.
 Even if there is a slight change in the input data, it can cause large changes in the tree.

-2. Complexity – If the dataset is huge with many columns and rows, it is a very complex task to design a decision tree with many branches.
+- Complexity: If the dataset is huge with many columns and rows, it is a very complex task to design a decision tree with many branches.

-3. Costs – Sometimes cost also remains a main factor because when one is required to construct a complex decision tree, it requires advanced knowledge in quantitative and statistical analysis.
+- Costs: Sometimes, cost also remains a main factor because when one is required to construct a complex decision tree, it requires advanced knowledge in quantitative and statistical analysis.

-In this article, we learned about the decision tree algorithm and how to construct one.
-We also saw the big role that is being played by Entropy in the decision tree algorithm and finally, we saw the advantages and disadvantages of the decision tree.
+In this article, we saw about the decision tree algorithm and how to construct one.
+We also saw the big role that is being played by Entropy in the decision tree algorithm, and finally, we saw the advantages and disadvantages of the decision tree.

-This has been a guide to the Decision Tree Algorithm.
-Here we discussed the Role played by Entropy, Working, Advantages, and Disadvantage.
+This has been a guide to Decision Tree Algorithm.
+Here we discussed the role played by entropy, working, advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –